 The Senior Cat Wellness Mission

-What’s our mission at Senior Cat Wellness?
+What’s my mission at Senior Cat Wellness?
 It’s genuinely straightforward – to point the way to the best solutions and to find answers for your cat’s issues.

 The Senior Cat Wellness Vision

-We have a single aim – to become the destination for those with questions and concerns about their senior cat.
-With every guide we write, we focus on providing support and unbiased advice to help you make the right decisions for your feline.
+I have a single aim – to become the destination for those with questions and concerns about their senior cat.
+With every guide I write, I focus on providing support and unbiased advice to help you make the right decisions for your feline.

 In the U.S. it’s NOT dogs who are a man’s best friend…